Add

 Front-end developer 1–2 weeks 1–2 weeks

-Webflow vs Webstudio: no-code features, CMS and advanced logic
+Webflow vs Webstudio: no-code features, CMS, and advanced logic

 Page structures, global styles, and design system